-Attached this blog post are some selling script examples in recordings from our cold calling demo workshops.
-So you don’t miss it, the video displayed is actually part of a playlist on YouTube and on that playlist are other short selling script examples recording.
+Attached to this blog post are some selling script examples in recordings from our cold calling demo workshops.
+So you don’t miss it, the video displayed is actually part of a playlist on YouTube and on that playlist are other short selling script examples recordings.

 We continue to add more videos of calls to this so come back later or subscribe to our channel so that you can see updates to this collection.

 Not Perfect Calls

 As you listen to these, please note that these are not perfect calls either in terms of execution or generating a lead.
 But in some ways that makes these better selling script examples to listen to because there are a lot of things to learn from and look at.

 To expand that point a bit, there are actually more things to take away from bad calls than good calls.
 And these situations come up again and again so if you can identify what was not done well or what to do differently and you can apply those lessons learned on future calls, that is what will allow you to continue to grow and get to the next level.